naspeh/timefor/README.md

 timefor db
 ```

+There is one main table `log` and few useful views.

 I can use predefined views for simple queries in SQLite session
 ```sql
 -- today's activities grouped by name